Ekwis/salesforce-python-template/README.md

    ```bash
    git push origin feature/your-feature-name
    ```
-5. Create a Pull Request
+5. Create a Pull Request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License – see the LICENSE file for details.

 ## Support

 For support and questions:
-1. Check existing issues in the repository
+1. Check existing issues in the repository.
-2. Create a new issue with detailed information about your problem
+2. Create a new issue with detailed information about your problem.
-3. Include relevant logs and error messages
+3. Include relevant logs and error messages.

+---